davebyrne222/simple-cli/README.md

 ### Customizing the CLI name
-By default, the cli is called using 'olcs' however, you can call the CLI whatever you want by setting the binary’s name in the `Cargo.toml` file.
+By default, the cli is called using 'scli' however, you can call the CLI whatever you want by setting the binary’s name in the `Cargo.toml` file.

 ---